-Hike to the Sand dunes
+Hike to the dunes

-The sand dunes are located on Lamu Island in Shela Village, this is what makes the beach here unique.
-The walk to the sand dunes from our house was quite an adventure.
+The dunes are located on Lamu Island in Shela Village, this is what makes the beach here unique.
+The walk to the dunes from our house was quite an adventure.
 The caretaker of our house had directed us to climb a hill behind Fatuma’s Tower and that once up the hill we would see the dunes.
-So my friend and I embarked on a hike that we had not foreseen, once we were up the hill we did not see any sand dunes instead we got a scenic view of Shela Village.
+So my friend and I embarked on a hike that we had not foreseen, once we were up the hill we did not see any dunes instead we got a scenic view of Shela Village.

-We decided to stop and soak up the views and have a mini photo shoot, and then continued our search for the sand dunes.
-After what seemed like an eternity we got to finally see the sand dunes and the breathtaking view of the Indian Ocean.
+We decided to stop and soak up the views and have a mini photo shoot, and then continued our search for the dunes.
+After what seemed like an eternity we got to finally see the dunes and the breathtaking view of the Indian Ocean.

-We later learned that we could access the sand dunes from the beach which is a short walk from Peponi Hotel(One of the best hotels in Lamu).
+We later learned that we could access the dunes from the beach which is a short walk from Peponi Hotel(One of the best hotels in Lamu).

 Visit Lamu town

-On our first day in a Lamu we knew we wanted to experience the culture and the people of the Island.
+On our first day in a Lamu, we knew we wanted to experience the culture and the people of the Island.
 Luckily, we had come during the Lamu cultural festival — and the best place to experience this was in Lamu town.
 To get there from Shela Village we had to take a boat — which is the common mode of transportation in Lamu.